 Marriage Rules Related to EU Status

 As of February 2019, the rules that apply to EU citizens living in the UK and UK citizens living in the EU are in a state of flux.
 EU citizens have been obliged to apply for "settled" status.
 It is complicated and it is not always granted.
 Once Brexit happens, now scheduled for the end October 2019 (but who knows), marriage rules may change as well.
 Your best bet is to check with the Home Office websites, linked below

 All marriages and civil partnerships that involve a UK national are now subject to longer waiting periods before the wedding or civil partnership can take place.
 In addition, other requirements could add up to a waiting and residency period of between 36 and 77 days.

 In March 2015, the required waiting period after filing notice of your intention to marry - for all couples, including UK and EU citizens regardless of nationality - was extended from 15 days to 28 days.
 The change is effective throughout the UK, including England, Wales, Scotland and Northern Ireland.

-In addition, marriages and civil partnerships with one or both parties being non-EU citizens will be referred to the Home Office for investigation and they have the option of extending the investigation period up to 70 days if there is cause for suspicion.
+In addition, marriages and civil partnerships with one or both parties being non-EU citizens will be referred to the Home Office for investigation and the authorities have the option of extending the investigation period up to 70 days if there is cause for suspicion.

-It may seen harsh to treat couples planning such happy and romantic events like criminal suspects and to subject them to investigations and potential delays.
+It may seem harsh to treat couples planning such happy and romantic events like criminal suspects and to subject them to investigations and potential delays.
 But the fact is UK authorities see sham marriages as a way of abusing the UK immigration system and they are on the increase.
-In the three months following the change in regulations requiring registrars to report suspected marriage applications to the Home Office, arrests increased by 60 per cent.
-And in 2013/2014, authorities intervened in more than 1,300 sham marriages - more than twice the number of the previous year.
+In the three months following the change in regulations requiring registrars to report suspected marriage applications to the Home Office, arrests increased by 60 percent.
+And in 2013/2014, (the most recent compiled statistics available) authorities intervened in more than 1,300 sham marriages - more than twice the number of the previous year.